-- story. - Choose the animal characters for your fable. - Describe the setting they will live in in your fable - Think of a challenge for your characters which goes with your lesson. - Plan what they try to do that teaches them their lesson. - Write your fable.
-Make sure to include some places where your animals talk in your fable. - Re-read your fable.
-Read your fable to a partner - Revise: transition words?
+- 1. Use your fable story planner to: - Choose a lesson you want to use for your story. - Choose the animal characters for your fable. - Describe the setting they will live in in your fable - Think of a challenge for your characters which goes with your lesson. - Plan what they try to do that teaches them their lesson. - Write your fable.
+Make sure to include some places where your animals talk in your fable. - 3.
+Re-read your fable.
+Read your fable to a partner - 4.
+Revise: transition words?
 Dialogue?
-Description? - Edit: check for capitals, punctuation, spelling - Publish: type or handwrite a final copy - Share: sign up for author's chair!
+Description? - 5.
+Edit: check for capitals, punctuation, spelling - 6.
+Publish: type or handwrite a final copy - Share: sign up for author's chair!